JonathanFeenstra/modorganizer-loot-warning-checker/README.md

 ## Features
 - Parse LOOT's masterlist and userlist to diagnose your modlist for warnings
+- Display the warnings as notifications in Mod Organizer
+- Guided fix for cleaning dirty plugins using [xEdit](https://github.com/TES5Edit/TES5Edit) (unless a manual fix is required)
 - Configurable settings to:
     - Enable/disable automatically updating LOOT's masterlist
     - Enable/disable displaying non-warning messages
-- Guided fix for cleaning dirty plugins using [xEdit](https://github.com/TES5Edit/TES5Edit), unless a manual fix is required
+- Tool menu option to quickly toggle whether to check for LOOT warnings
 - Support for:
     - Morrowind
     - Oblivion